sean-dunston/sean-dunston.github.io/essays/coding-standards.md

 ## Coding in High School

 When I first started coding in high school for my VEX robotics team, I had not even heard of coding standards.
-While I had some idea of what made code look nice, I tended to just do things so that I could read my code more easily.
-This however did not carry over to others trying to read my code.
-Now, most of the time this was not a problem, I could read my code and was the only person that needed to.
+I was more focused on learning how to code, this resulted in me simply trying to make the code look decent and moving on.
+This however, did not carry over to others trying to read my code.
+Now, most of the time this was not a problem, I was the only person that needed to read my code so I had no reason to make it more readable.
 This code ended up becoming a largely uncommented and unformatted mess of non-descript function calls.

 ```c
 AutoD (-60, 60, 470, 470);						// turn left///